ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -06 to -07 ## {#sec-06-07}

 * Updated requirements for using "rs_cnf" in an access token request.

+* More precise requirements on including/omitting parameters in access token request and response.

 * Clarifications: